alecthomas28/polis-doc/masternode-setup/Masternode-VPS-Setup-Guide.md

 8. Go to the "Masternodes" tab
 9. Click "Start All"
 10. You will see "WATCHDOG_EXPIRED".
 Just wait few minutes

-Congratulations, your setup should now be complete!
-If you did like it, you can buy me a cup of coffee PBNTK2AApqLETnSkL4pNq1XaMjJnTySt8j

 Cheers !